w3f/educhain/docs/launch.md

 cold wallet and the session key can be generated from a hot wallet, as you need to enter its seed/private key into the collator's key store to start producing blocks.
 The session keys are rotated often for this reason.

 The genesis config can be used to also configure the initial state of your pallets.
-For more information on the genesis config, [see these Polkadot SDK docs.](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/chain_spec_genesis/index.html) For generating a chain spec, you can either view our process here or refer to the [corresponding Polkadot SDK docs.](https://paritytech.github.io/polkadot-sdk/master/staging_chain_spec_builder/index.html)
+For more information on the genesis config, [see these Polkadot SDK docs.](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/chain_spec_genesis/index.html) For generating a chain spec, you can either view our process here or refer to the [chain spec buider docs.](https://paritytech.github.io/polkadot-sdk/master/staging_chain_spec_builder/index.html)

 ## Collator Node Setup